Angel190380/190380_Project/README.md

 - Risk Criterion: A critical threshold of 3 msnm (meters above sea level) was established to categorize structural vulnerability.
 - Output: Generation of binarized risk maps in .npy format to serve as the ground truth for the IA.

-E5: Predictive Modeling and Neuronal Inference
+E5: Predictive Modeling and Neuronal Inference (Final Master Pipeline) The project culminated in an autonomous inference system (Final_Pred_DEMO.ipynb) that bridges the gap between raw topographic data and actionable risk intelligence:

-The project migrated from static analysis to an autonomous inference system based on convolutional neural networks:
+Architecture: Implementation of a robust U-Net for semantic segmentation, featuring Batch Normalization and a latent space depth of 512 filters to ensure precise feature extraction.

-- Architecture: Implementation of a U-Net designed for semantic segmentation, optimized for high-resolution raster data.
+Dynamic Weight Reconstruction: Due to repository constraints, the 27MB trained model is managed via a multi-part RAR archive system, reconstructed automatically during the inference pipeline to ensure environment portability.

-- Training Strategy: Used Data Augmentation (mirroring) and Random Cropping (512x512 patches) for efficient memory management.
+Inference Strategy: Utilization of a sliding-window approach with Sigmoid Activation, enabling a probabilistic assessment of flood risks across the Veracruz Port area.

-- Optimization: Utilized Dice Loss to handle class imbalance, prioritizing the precision of flood-zone shapes.
+Geospatial Synthesis: Real-time generation of dual-mode visualizations—comparing raw grayscale inputs against high-contrast terrain risk maps (Reds overlay)—detecting, for instance, up to 8,390 risk-positive pixels in specific high-resolution urban patches.

-- Geographic Synthesis: Systematic sliding-window inference to reconstruct the total georeferenced prediction map for Veracruz in .tif format.
+Performance Metrics: The model demonstrates high efficacy with a Recall of 0.94, ensuring nearly all vulnerable areas are identified.
+While maintaining an F1-Score of 0.75, the system proves capable of detecting complex topographic patterns beyond simple elevation thresholds.

 Previous observations.
 The U-Net model demonstrated high efficacy, reaching a Recall of 0.94, which indicates the system identifies nearly all vulnerable areas.
 While the model shows a moderate rate of false positives (Precision 0.39; IoU 0.5943), it achieved an F1-Score of 0.75 in the risk category.
 These results confirm the network detects complex topographic patterns beyond simple elevation thresholds, validating Computer Vision as a viable tool for dynamic risk management in coastal urban environments.